eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 goals for these algorithms.
 Also, when writing Noir, we refer ourselves to the version 1.0.0-beta15 with the Barretenberg backend using hyper-plonk.
+#todo[I found hyper-plonk but not in barretenberg, it seems to be supporting ultrahonk and superhonk]

 #figure(
   table(